NEW LIFE ELEPHANT SANCTUARY

 ANTI-POACHING K9 PROJECT

 The SLWCS Anti-poaching K9 Unit will detect lethal jaw bombs, trap guns and wire snares in the Wasgamuwa Region of Sri Lanka.
-Rural farmers are resorting to lethal methods such as Jaw Bombs and Trap Guns to kill wild animals including elephants.
-The Trap Guns are mounted along pathways that elephants enter fields while Jaw […]
+Project Overview In rural Sri Lanka, escalating human-elephant conflict has driven some farmers to use deadly and inhumane methods—such as Jaw Bombs and Trap Guns—to deter elephants from entering fields and home gardens. […]

 MAHAWELI RIVER WATERKEEPER